 Tuition, Fees, and Estimated Costs

 College is an investment in your future.
-The Financial Aid Office staff is dedicated to providing you the highest level of service to help you afford a Fisher education.
+We are dedicated to providing you the highest level of service to help you afford a Fisher education.

 For an early estimate of merit scholarship and need-based financial aid eligibility, use our quick and easy Net Price Calculator!